-There are times when I need something even better, but those more demanding tasks are not part of day to day imaging use for 'normal' people who don't run a high end imaging business with hundreds of customers to please each week.
+There are times when I need something even better, but those more demanding tasks are not part of day to day imaging use for 'normal' people who don't run a high end imaging business with hundreds of customers to please each and every week.

 Put simply, I am not easily impressed by a lot of monitors, although things are overall MUCH better today than 10 (or even 5) years ago.
-Monitors from lines such as BenQ's SW line, (like the one evaluated here), now offer remarkably good performance for a very reasonable cost - less than the cost of a decent lens.
+Monitors from lines such as BenQ's SW line, (like the one evaluated here), now offer remarkably good performance for a very reasonable cost - less than the cost of just one decent lens.

 As I have told no end of people over the years, your monitor is the single most important tool in your entire imaging workflow.

-Photographer, illustrator, graphic designer, whatever - if you're a visual artist, the simple fact is that the bulk of your time is spent in front of, and your decision making is based on your monitor when it comes to imaging work.
+Photographer, illustrator, graphic designer, whatever - if you're a visual artist, the simple fact is that the bulk of your time is spent in front of - and your decision making is based on - your monitor, when it comes to imaging work.

 You will use your monitor for literally every image you make, and the same can not be said of any other equipment in your workflow, be it a lens or a Wacom tablet.